 As Paul explained it to the Christians in Corinth, "Therefore, since we have such hope, we use great boldness of speech unlike Moses, who put a veil over his face so that the children of Israel could not look steadily at the end of what was passing away [the law covenant by Christ's sacrifice].
 But their minds were blinded [See Rom.
 11:25].
 For until this day [circa 55 CE] the same veil remains unlifted in the reading of the old covenant [Jews of the House of Judah], because the veil is taken away in Christ.
 But even to this day, when Moses is read, a veil lies on their heart.
 [See Isa.
 29:10].
 Nevertheless when one turns to the Lord, the veil is taken away.
 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty."
 [2 Cor.
 3:12-17; see the Feature article, And It's Still A Mystery].

 1 Another way to look at the covenants, for study purposes, would be to organize them somewhat differently than what we have in our Bibles today.
 The "Old Book," or the Added Moses Covenant would begin with Exodus and end with the gospel of John, and should be in their original inspired order.
+[See the Feature article, Moving Forward].
 Exodus is the beginning of the law covenant and John is the last book regarding the legal authority of the law covenant.
-The "New Book," or the Abraham Covenant would begin with Genesis and go from Acts to Revelation.
+The "New Book," or the Abraham Covenant would begin with Genesis and go to Acts through to Revelation.
 The book of Genesis begins with Adam and ends with Abraham's great-grandson, Joseph, progenitor of the kingly line of the House of Israel.
 The book of Acts begins with the promise of the covenant made with Abraham being fulfilled by the second Adam, Christ, first for the House of Israel, and then Judah too.
 These, too, should be studied in their original inspired order rather than the scrambled order found in the King James and most other versions.
-Again see, Moving Forward.
+Again see, Moving Forward especially footnote 2.

 In addition, Genesis begins with the creation of heaven and Earth and "the Spirit of God moving upon the waters."
 Revelation ends with the creation of the new heaven and Earth, with living waters flowing out of the new Jerusalem.
 While this arrangement completely flies in the face of tradition, when looked at this way, it would help us understand the distinctions of the two covenants more clearly.